Fathom (AI Meeting Notes) Alternatives

 Are AI meeting recorders ethical when recording other people without explicit consent?

 Legally, two-party consent jurisdictions (California, Florida, and others) require all parties to consent.
 Most tools display a notification when recording begins; some require explicit opt-in.
 Best practice: announce the recording at the start of the meeting, post the calendar invite with a recording note, and respect anyone's request to stop.
-Fathom and Read.AI both have admin policies for forced consent flows on Team tiers.
+Fathom and Read.ai both have admin policies for forced consent flows on Team tiers; Granola sidesteps the issue partly because there is no bot in the room to announce.

 Does Fathom really stay free forever for individuals?

 Yes per Fathom's stated terms.
-Fathom's free tier is fully unlimited for individual use: unlimited recordings, unlimited duration, unlimited AI summaries.
-The paid tiers exist for teams that want shared infrastructure (team-wide meeting search, shared templates, admin controls).
-The Free tier has been stable since launch; Fathom monetizes the team upgrade rather than gating individual usage.
+The free tier is fully unlimited for individual use: unlimited recordings, unlimited duration, unlimited AI summaries.
+Paid tiers exist for teams that want shared infrastructure (team-wide meeting search, shared templates, CRM Deal View, admin controls).
+The Free tier has been stable since launch and Fathom monetizes the team upgrade rather than gating individual usage.

 How accurate are AI summaries across these tools?

-Modern transcription accuracy is roughly 95-98 percent on clear audio in supported languages, comparable across tools.
-Summary quality differs more by template and prompt design than by underlying model: Fathom's default summaries are concise and action-focused; Read.AI's are participation-focused; Granola's depend on your custom template.
+Modern transcription accuracy is roughly 95-98 percent on clear audio in supported languages, comparable across cloud-hosted tools.
+Browser-extension tools like Tactiq depend on Chrome's built-in captions, which can drop to 60-80 percent under poor mic conditions.
+Summary quality differs more by template and prompt design than by underlying model: Fathom's defaults are concise and action-focused, Read.ai's are participation-focused, Granola's depend on the template you build.
 For mission-critical summaries, review every output for the first month before trusting them in CRM or project management.

 Can I run a local-only meeting recorder for sensitive calls?

 Yes for transcription.
 Whisper (OpenAI's open-source model) runs locally on a Mac with 8+ GB RAM.
 Pair with a local-only summarizer (Ollama running Llama 3.3 or Qwen 2.5 Coder) for fully offline AI notes.
 The trade: setup work, slower processing, no team-wide library.
-For occasional sensitive calls, the local-only path is credible; for daily team use, hosted SaaS still wins on UX and operational cost.
+Granola is the closest hosted compromise because it captures audio locally before sending text-only to the cloud, removing the bot-in-the-room exposure even if the summary path is still cloud-hosted.

 When does it make sense to upgrade from Fathom to Gong?

 When sales-team coaching and revenue intelligence drive the bill.
-Gong starts around $1,500-2,000 per user per year (10x Fathom Team Edition Pro) and earns its place when the platform's deal coaching, forecasting, and competitive intelligence translate to measurable revenue uplift.
+Gong starts around $1,500-2,000 per user per year, roughly an order of magnitude above Fathom Team Edition Pro, and earns its place when the platform's deal coaching, forecasting, and competitive intelligence translate to measurable revenue uplift.
 For most non-sales teams, Fathom plus a CRM is enough; for sales orgs above 20 reps where coaching consistency matters, Gong's premium is often justified.

 SE